mikemorana/mikemorana/README.md

 - 👋 Hi, I’m @mikemorana
 - 👀 I’m interested in all sorts of things - I'm a serial hobbyist.
 - 🌱 I’m currently learning Java and Minecraft modding simulataneously.
+I learn faster when I'm learning something I enjoy.
 - 💞️ I’m looking to collaborate on any newbie collaborative.
 Mentor me!
 Please?
 - 📫 How to reach me Discord: mik3ISblind#6556